- Print

 Move Recipe to new Work Order

-If you want to move a recipe to a new work order but the process we need is not on the drop down list, here are some things to try:
+If you want to assign a Recipe to a new Work Order but it does not appear on the drop-down list, here are some things to try:

-1. If your process nodes have tags, it should be possible to choose a process.
+- If your Process Nodes have Tags, it should be possible to choose a "generic" Process.

-2. Then while the parts are at the start, the edit button above the WO tree can be used to add and delete nodes from the original process.
+- Before beginning to work the Parts, the edit button above the Work Order tree can be used to add and delete Nodes from the chosen Process.

-3. If the default process exists, select it from the process selection menu.
+- If the desired default Process exists, select it from the Process Setup menu.

-4. This way, the next time that we receive an order for this part number it's going to assume this process.
+- The next time that we receive an order for this Part Number it's going to assume this Process.

-• Or we can use process composer to create a brand new process that will then be stored with that part number.
+- Or use Process Composer to create a brand new Process that will be stored with that Part Number.

 Unarchiving With Parts Attached (instead of re-entering):